edgio-docs/edgio-docs/src/guides/v7/edge-functions.md

 - Edge Functions assume you are familiar with our [CDN-as-Code](/guides/performance/cdn_as_code) approach for defining rules.
 - Edge Functions requires activation. {{ ACCOUNT_UPGRADE }}

-## Getting Started {/* getting-started */}

 {{ prereq.md }}

 ## Defining Edge Functions {/* defining-edge-functions */}

 Edge Functions are defined in your `routes.js` file using the `edge_function` property on a route.
-The `edge_function` property accepts a string representing the path to the Edge Function file.
+The `edge_function` property accepts a string representing the path to the edge function file.

 ```js filename="./routes.js"
 new Router().get('/', {